 OpenAI implements enterprise-grade security measures: API data is not used to train models unless explicitly opted in, data is encrypted in transit and at rest, conversations are not stored permanently, and compliance with SOC 2 Type II, GDPR, and other standards is maintained.
 Enterprise customers can access additional privacy features like data processing agreements, audit logs, and custom retention policies.
 Zero data retention options are available for sensitive applications.

 Enable streaming by setting 'stream': true in your API request.
 This allows you to receive partial responses as they're generated, improving perceived response time for users.
 Handle the stream by processing Server-Sent Events (SSE), concatenating delta content, and updating your UI incrementally.
 Streaming is particularly useful for chat applications, long-form content generation, and real-time interactions.
-Error handling and connection management are important considerations for robust streaming implementations.

 Best practices include: 1) Use clear, specific instructions with examples, 2) Structure prompts with system/user/assistant roles, 3) Provide context but avoid unnecessary information, 4) Use delimiters to separate different sections, 5) Specify output format and constraints, 6) Test with edge cases and iterate, 7) Use temperature and top_p settings appropriately, 8) Implement fallback strategies for unexpected responses, 9) Monitor token usage and optimize for efficiency, and 10) Version control your prompts for reproducibility.